 Day 1: Learn the C major scale beginning on the third fret of the A string.

 Days 2 and 3: Practice the C major scale along with open chords to make song ideas.

 Day 4: Learn the G major scale beginning on the third fret of the low E string.

 Day 5: Practice the G major scale along with open chords to create song ideas.

 Days 6 and 7: Practice the C and G major scales along with the Em and Am box scales and open chords.
 This will allow you to create a variety of song ideas.

 Playing guitar is a lifelong practice.
-There is, in fact, no end to it.
-There is no having mastered the instrument, there is only being on your way to getting ever better.
+There is no having mastered the instrument or how to play guitar, there is only being on your way to getting ever better.
 That is good news for beginners, since all you have to do to be a successful guitarist is pick up your instrument, play hard, practice often, and listen closely.
 Everything else is up for grabs; everything else is a matter of taste.
 People will tell you exactly what you have to do to be a guitarist, and most of them don’t know what they’re talking about.
 The only rule is to play.